 - SNAT vs DNAT | Source NAT vs Destination NAT

 In this article, we configure UNAT on Palo Alto Firewall.
 UNAT allows you to re-route the logical path between different zones of the firewall.
-UNAT is used when internal users want to access Internal servers but using the Public IP addresses of servers.
+UNAT is used when internal users want to access Internal servers but use servers’ Public IP addresses.
 After configuring the UNAT LAN segment traffic first goes to the INTERNET zone.
-After, the same traffic will be re-routed to the DMZ zone.
+After, the same traffic will be re-routed to the DMZ security zone.

 Did you like this article?
 If you have any questions or configuration related challenges just put a comment in comment box!